-At the time, the radiant appeared in the constellation Quadrans Muralis, which was created by French astronomer Jerome Lalande in 1795.
-It was named after an astronomical instrument used to observe and plot stars, according to NASA.
+At the time, the radiant, where the meteors appear to stream away from, appeared in the constellation Quadrans Muralis, which was designated by French astronomer Jerome Lalande in 1795.
+The constellation was named after an astronomical instrument used to observe and plot stars, according to NASA (opens in new tab).
 Quadrans Muralis is located between the constellations Draco and Boötes, near the handle of the Big Dipper.

 In 1922, the International Astronomical Union formed a list of modern constellations and elected not to include Quadrans Muralis.
 Some astronomers suggest the meteor shower could now be called the Boötids, since the radiant falls in the constellation Boötes.
 However, there is already a meteor shower by that name, which occurs in late June in the Southern Hemisphere.

-The Quadrantids have a somewhat odd origin, too.
+The Quadrantids have a somewhat odd origin.
 While most meteor showers come to be from comet fragments, the body responsible for producing the Quadrantids is asteroid 2003 EH1, which astronomers sometimes call a "rock comet."

 As the name of the asteroid implies, it was found very recently — 2003 — by astronomer Peter Jenniskens, a meteor expert with the SETI Institute in California.
 He discovered that the orbit of this asteroid (the space rock is about 1.2 miles in diameter, or 2 kilometers) fit "snug in the shower," Rao wrote.